-Patients were grouped according to the type of sutures used for VUA during RARP: the bidirectional 3 0 Monocryl® versus the bidirectional V-LocTM 180 suture.
-The Monocryl® suture was used in the first 141 consecutive patients treated between 2006 and January 2009.
-Whereas, the V-LocTM 180 suture was used in the subsequent 181 patients treated between January 2009 and May 2015.
+Patients were grouped according to the type of sutures used for VUA during RARP: the bidirectional 3 0 Monocryl vs. the bidirectional V-Loc 180 suture.
+The Monocryl suture was used in the first 141 consecutive patients treated between January 2006 and January 2009, whereas the V-Loc 180 suture was used in the subsequent 181 patients treated between January 2009 and May 2015.
 Both arms underwent the same athermal robotic technique.^{11,12}

 The anastomoses techniques for both study arms followed a modified Van Velthoven technique (REF) and consisted of applying two stitches at 6 o'clock of the bladder outside-in, then inside-out on the urethral stump.
-An additional suture was placed on each side, at 5 and 7 O'clock respectively, before the bladder was synched down.
+Additional sutures were placed on each side, at 5 and 7 o'clock, respectively, before the bladder was synched down.
 Thereafter, both mucosal edges of the bladder and urethra were approximated before further running the continuous sutures.
-The latter was performed in anti-clockwise in the right and clockwise in the left side.
+The latter was performed in anti-clockwise fashion on the right and clockwise on the left side.
 Both arms had single running anastomosis without a separate Rocco posterior reconstructive layer.
-However, all V-LocTM 180 group had the posterior bladder retrotrigonal layer incorporated with the anastomosis, and deeper throws on the first couple urethral stitches to incorporate the so-called urethrorectalis muscle.
+However, all V-Loc 180 group had the posterior bladder retrotrigonal layer incorporated with the anastomosis and deeper throws on the first couple urethral stitches to incorporate the so-called urethrorectalis muscle.
 All cases were tested at the end of the anastomosis with 120-180 ml normal saline bladder filling to rule out a leak.
-All patients had catheter removal on a postoperative day 7 without cystogram.
-Neurovascular bundle sparing and bladder neck preservation was attempted whenever feasible.
+All patients had the catheter removed on postoperative day 7 without cystogram.
+Neurovascular bundle-sparing and bladder neck preservation was attempted whenever feasible.